How To Get Your Hair Back to Health

 #4 Daily Hair Love

-When it comes to chemically damaged hair, it is always best to start at the earliest sign of damage, dryness or brittle strands.
+When it comes to chemically damaged hair (check out this article: best hair color for damaged hair), it is always best to start at the earliest sign of damage, dryness or brittle strands.

 The most effective way to catch those pesky rouge strands is taking care of your hair daily.
 As you color or chemically alter your hair, check your hair for signs of damage.
 Again, with chemical treatments, it is typical to notice a small amount of damage; however, significant damage can be cause for alarm.

 The best step it to which to a sulfate-free shampoo and conditioner.
 Sulfates can strip your hair of its natural oils and moisture-retention mechanisms leaving it drier and susceptible to damage.
 Shampoos and conditioners without sulfates can aid your hair with adding moisture to your strands.
 Much like picking out a hair mask, make sure the top ingredient of your new shampoo and conditioner is water.